meshery/meshery/docs/pages/concepts/architecture/service-meshes/adapters.md

 list: include
 ---

-As the multi-mesh manager, Meshery offers support for more adapters than any other project or product in the world.
+As the cloud native manager, Meshery offers support for more adapters than any other project or product in the world.
 Meshery uses adapters for managing the various service meshes.

 ## What are Meshery Adapters?